-The image sequence was geo-referenced to the TLS coordinate system by defining the camera position and orientation.
-The camera position coordinates were given by the time-lapse camera position identified in the TLS data.
+The image sequence was georeferenced to the TLS coordinate system by defining the camera position and orientation.
+The camera position coordinates were given by the timelapse camera position identified in the TLS data.
 Camera orientation was estimated by projecting the TLS data onto the image and adjusting the camera angle until the TLS data appeared best aligned with the image scene.
-Due to computer-based matching between image features and topographic data being extremely challenging, the alignment process was carried out manually in Pointcatcher, so is not associated with formal error estimates.
-Nevertheless, with the camera used (with a 28 mm lens and 5 μ m pixel size) an estimated mis-registration of up to 2 pixels would represent <0.005° of misalignment.
+Due to the computer-based matching between image features and topographic data being extremely challenging, the alignment process was carried out manually in Pointcatcher, so it is not associated with formal error estimates.
+Nevertheless, with the camera used (with a 28 mm lens and 5 μ m pixel size) an estimated miss-registration of up to 2 pixels would represent <0.005° of misalignment.

-Following geo-referencing, the image-based measurements can be transformed into 3D geographic coordinates through consideration of both DEMs (Figure 4).
-For the images taken simultaneously with the DEM acquisitions (at the start and end of the sequence), 3D coordinates for observed features can be derived by reprojecting the feature locations onto the DEM surfaces.
+Following georeferencing, the image-based measurements can be transformed into 3-D geographic coordinates through consideration of both DEMs (Fig. 4).
+For the images taken simultaneously with the DEM acquisitions (at the start and end of the sequence), 3-D coordinates for observed features can be derived by reprojecting the feature locations onto the DEM surfaces.
 Reprojection is implemented in Pointcatcher by forming a triangular network from the DEM points then, for each feature, using a graphical approach to determine which triangle the image feature ray intersects, and calculating the point coordinates of the intersection.
-In order to obtain 3D point coordinates for all other images, each point was then assumed to move within the vertical plane that contained the start and end positions, i.e. in a straight line if viewed from directly above.
-Thus, for each feature, the 3D start and end points defined a vertical plane, and unique 3D point coordinates could be calculated for all other images in the sequence by intersecting the reprojected rays of the image feature with this plane (Figure 4e).
+In order to obtain 3-D point coordinates for all other images, each point was then assumed to move within the vertical plane that contained the start and end positions, i.e. in a straight line if viewed from directly above.
+Thus, for each feature, the 3-D start and end points defined a vertical plane, and unique 3-D point coordinates could be calculated for all other images in the sequence by intersecting the reprojected rays of the image feature with this plane (Fig. 4e).